blakesboud/codingchallenge/README.md

 - node server.js
 - server will start on http://localhost:3001

+- To run unit tests, npm install if not already, then npx mocha test.mjs

 ### Note
 - Set up server.js with Express and the conversion logic